Akshar062/wallpaper-changer/README.md

-# Scheduled Wallpaper Changer – Automate Your Wallpapers!
+# 🖼️ Scheduled Wallpaper Changer

-Repository: Akshar062/wallpaper-changer
+An Android application that automatically changes your device wallpapers on a customizable schedule.

-## Description
+## 📱 Overview

-✨ Transform your device with automated wallpapers!
-The Scheduled Wallpaper Changer app lets you effortlessly change your home and lock screen wallpapers based on a predefined schedule.
-Whether you want a fresh look every hour, daily inspirations, or a custom slideshow, this app ensures your screen always stays dynamic and exciting.
+Scheduled Wallpaper Changer transforms your Android experience by automating wallpaper changes for both home and lock screens.
+Set it once and enjoy a constantly refreshing look on your device without manual intervention.

-## Key Features
+## ✨ Features

-🌟 Key Features:
-✔ Schedule Wallpapers: Set wallpapers to change at specific times.
+- **⏰ Scheduling System**: Set wallpapers to change at specific times of day
-✔ Home & Lock Screen Support: Customize wallpapers for both screens separately.
+- **🔒 Screen Flexibility**: Configure different wallpapers for home and lock screens
-✔ Recurring Changes: Choose from daily, weekly, or custom intervals.
+- **🔄 Interval Options**: Daily, weekly, or custom recurring schedules
-✔ Multiple Wallpaper Slideshow: Select multiple wallpapers and rotate them automatically.
-✔ Instant Change: Use the "Set Now" button to update wallpapers instantly.
+- **📚 Image Collection**: Create slideshows from multiple selected images
+- **⚡ Manual Override**: "Set Now" functionality for immediate wallpaper changes
-✔ Live Preview: See how your wallpaper will look before applying.
+- **👁️ Live Preview**: See how wallpapers will look before applying
+- **🔋 Power Efficient**: Optimized using WorkManager for minimal battery impact
+- **📁 Simple Selection**: Intuitive gallery integration via MediaStore API

+## 🛠️ Technical Details

+- Built with Kotlin and Jetpack Compose
+- Implements Material 3 design principles
-✔ Battery Optimized: Uses WorkManager for reliable and efficient scheduling.
+- Uses WorkManager for reliable background operations
-✔ Easy Selection: Pick images from your gallery using MediaStore or file picker.

-With Scheduled Wallpaper Changer, your screen will always match your mood and style—effortlessly! 🎨✨

-📥 Download now and personalize your Android experience like never before!
+- Supports Android 8.0 (API level 26) and above

+## 🚀 Getting Started

+1. Clone this repository
+2. Open in Android Studio
+3. Build and run on your device

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to submit a pull request or open an issue.